asyncapi/website/pages/blog/miniseries-part_1.md

 ![General setup](/img/posts/jonaslagoni-miniseries/blog-miniseries-general-setup.png)

 I will be creating a system of two applications, a **game server** and a **backend processor** using a micro-service architecture with no public facing API.
 How a player interact with the **game server** could be through a phone, a computer, Xbox or PlayStation, for us this is out of scope for this project, we only care about the interaction between the **game server** and the **backend processor**.
-That being said, you could probably use AsyncAPI for this as well :thinking:

 The main point of the **game server** will be to simulate the interaction of the player.
 This means it will simulate the following events: when players join the game server, pick up items in game, uses the chat, hit one another, and eventually disconnect.